 The Group's relations with Trade Unions are based on the principles of fairness and respect of roles, in compliance with regulations, in order to set up new agreements to increase growth, competitiveness and sustainable employment.
-The exchange of opinions and the search for shared solutions together with Trade Unions - aimed at safeguarding the personnel involved under the occupational, professional and economic-regulatory profile - has constantly guided our Group’s operational and corporate reorganisation processes.
+The exchange of opinions and the search for shared solutions together with Trade Unions - aimed at safeguarding the personnel involved under the occupational, professional and economic-regulatory profile - have constantly guided our Group’s operational and corporate reorganisation processes.

-The smart working proposal adopted in our Bank, called Flexible Work, allows employees to carry out their work: - from home - from a company location other than the assigned one ("company hubs") - from our customer's premises.
+Employees can carry out their work: - from home - from a company location other than the assigned one ("company hubs") - from our customer's premises.

 Other work-life balance tools have been introduced:

 the possibility to use suspension days from work, without having to justify the reason, for a maximum of 15 working days, increased to 20 from 1.1.2019, paid 35% of the salary;

 a system of protection of parenthood, which integrates and improves the set of leaves and permits provided for at the national legislative and contractual level, with specific interventions aimed at favoring the involvement of fathers in family care, including 3 additional days of fully paid parental leave in the event of the birth of a child and the integration of the expected economic treatment for non-mandatory parental leave in the event of use by the dependent father;

 permits for specialist visits for staff suffering from serious diseases and for the assistance in school activities at home to children with specific learning disabilities.